AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 elements

-interactions of cosmic
+The interactions of cosmic

-rays with interstellar matter and
+radiation with interstellar matter

-nuclear reactions Þ produced cosmogenic
+reactions Þ produced cosmogenic

 elements .